SasikaA073/sasikaa073.github.io/_projects/al_data.md

 > ⭐ This can be actually used to look after the academic likelihoods and whereabouts of Sri Lankan students' academics!
 Great job! -- [VISHESH THAKUR - Datasets Expert](https://www.kaggle.com/vishesh1412)

 > ⭐ This data could be used for EDA, visualization and even model development!
-Good work and great dataset! -- [RAVI RAMAKRISHNAN-NoTebooks Grandmaster](https://www.kaggle.com/ravi20076)
+Good work and great dataset! -- [RAVI RAMAKRISHNAN-Notebooks Grandmaster](https://www.kaggle.com/ravi20076)

 ## Github Link